-The IIR instrument (Corlay et al., 2000) includes three medium-resolution channels and one unique sensor: an uncooled micro-bolometer array (U3000A) manufactured by the Boeing company.
-The uncooled micro-bolometer used in the IIR instrument was the first of its kind to be used for radiometric analysis.
+The IIR instrument (Corlay et al., 2000) includes three medium-resolution channels and one unique sensor: an uncooled microbolometer array (U3000A) manufactured by the Boeing company.
 An individual measurement is an image composed of 64 rows x 64 columns.
 The rows are oriented cross-satellite track and the columns are parallel to the satellite track.
 The size of an individual pixel is 1 km2, so that each individual image covers 64 km x 64 km.
 IIR includes three filters arranged on a filter wheel for sequential acquisition in the three channels.
-The spectral response functions associated to channels IIR1, IIR2 and IIR3 are shown in Fig. 1.
-The instrument is regularly calibrated using images from cold (about 4 K) deep space views and from a warm blackbody source of measured temperature, on the order of 25°C. The required calibration accuracy is 1 K for each IIR channel.
+The instrument is regularly calibrated using images from cold (about 4 K) deep space views and from a warm blackbody source of measured temperature, on the order of 25°C.